A message from our CEO

 One of the great and wonderful things about our Australian rural and regional communities is their unheralded but often extraordinary ability to respond to natural disasters, be they bushfires, floods or drought.

 People have lost their lives in these brutal bushfires, which have also decimated wildlife and domestic animals, destroyed thousands of hectares of flora, and burnt down homes, schools, and vehicles, robbing people of their possessions as well as businesses and future aspirations.

 In addition, the devastating and enduring drought conditions that have already destroyed farming properties, livestock, crops and dreams.

 But nothing has been able to destroy the irrepressible courage, resilience and optimism of our country communities – whether they be coastal, forest or outback communities.

-Australia prospers in large part from the output generated from our regional and rural communities and now is time for all of us who live in unaffected communities to dig deep and support our rural, regional and remote neighbours.
+Australia prospers from the output generated from our regional and rural communities, and now it is time for all of us who live in unaffected communities to dig deep and support our rural, regional and remote neighbours.
 They are hurting and hurting hard.

 We urge everyone to respect the dignity of our rural, regional and remote communities.
 Many have lost way too much, but they haven’t lost their ability to make decisions nor their ability to ask for what they need, and we need to listen to them.

 My plea is for the kids of these communities.
 Please know, and please remember, that many children and young people will be hurt by these fires and the drought in a way that may not be immediately obvious – children often get missed as the victims of traumatic events.